MagentoHackathonUK2014/Magehack_Autogrid/README.md

 Every time a developer has to display information from database tables on Magento admin, she has to write the same code again and again.
 Magehack_Autogrid does most of the work automatically, as long as the grid is dealing with a flat table.

-It only requires a potentially very small config file (like, 5 lines of XML excluding the root node), and the rest is taken care of automatically:
+It only requires a potentially very small config file (like, 5 lines of XML excluding the root node), and the rest is taken care of automatically.
+This code belongs in a file called *[etc/autogrid.xml](https://github.com/MagentoHackathonUK2014/Magehack_Autogrid/blob/master/src/app/code/community/Magehack/Autogrid/etc/autogrid.xml)* in a modules directory.

 ```{.xml}
 <config>